 There is no charge for recorder lessons as this is our first access provision for all children.

-We have excellent instrumental tutors and teaching your child is not only their profession but also provides their income.
+Paying for lessons: We have excellent instrumental tutors.
+Teaching your child is their profession and income.
 Therefore it is important that all lessons are paid for promptly whether this be through a school bursary or from parents who pay for their child's lesson.
 If children are unwell or otherwise absent from school lessons are charged for.
 Should the teacher be unwell or children are on a school trip, the lesson is either rearranged or refunded.
 Invoices are sent out termly and should be paid within seven days of receipt.
 If anyone is experiencing financial hardship and is finding paying for lessons, please see the headteacher for a confidential chat.
+If a child chooses to give up their instrument, we require half a term's notice which should be paid in full.

 When you learn to read music you are learning another language with symbols for sounds, just like English.
 Symbols also tell us how long a sound lasts, a measurement like in Maths.
 We hope these posters help you to learn this beautiful language.